 Sitting up by the Victorious sign was awesome – you could see out to the Isle of Wight on the other side, and over the festival grounds below to the Castle Stage.

 It’s a great festival to bring your kids to as you can get tickets for 5-15 year olds for £8, and under 5s for £1.
-There’s a big kids area and Peppa Pig was the star attraction this year – I’ve heard she’s popular.
+There’s a big kids area and Peppa Pig was the star attraction one year.

 There was a whole street of food stalls with anything you could possibly want.
 I had a craving for falafel so had that in a pita, while most of my friends went to the Pie and Vinyl pop up.
 Pie and Vinyl is one of the iconic places to eat in Southsea, you can listen to vinyl while eating… wait for it… pie.